Romain Gazave: Professional career

 Romain Gazave also presented many duo numbers and piano accompaniments for ice-skating champions, circus artists (from Cirque du Soleil) and famous singers.
 He also skated for TV Shows such as Dancing on Ice in Turkey (2006) and in the English Show "Hot Ice" in Blackpool from 2004 to 2008.

 He worked at times for certain companies as an artistic director and casting advisor.

 In June 2010, he decided to realize one of his old dream by entirely producing and releasing his first CD Album, "Personal Thoughts".

 In 2011, Romain Gazave has been co-manager of the 1st ever ice-rink located on the 1st floor of the Eiffel Tower in Paris for Crystal Group.

 Coaching and Choreography career

-Since 2010 Romain Gazave is working as a Guest Coach & Choreographer for many different Clubs and Federations around the world.
+Since 2010 Romain Gazave has worked as a guest coach and choreographer for many different clubs and federations around the world.
 He choreographed many ISU International Medallist and numerous National Champions from Sweden, France, Austria, Bulgaria, Norway, Australia, Slovakia, Poland, Hungaria, Finland and other countries; coached in numerous International Camps, Master-Class, for Federations and Seminars around the world alongside Viktor Kudriavtsev, Brian Orser, Javier Fernandez, Nikolai Morozov, Kurt Browning, he did as well choreography for Shows, TV programs, Galas.

 Since 2012, Romain Gazave also direct international figure skating camps, he is the Founder, Director & Head coach of "Ice2impulse" International Camp, taking place every single year during summer in Andorra since 2016.
 He led, in this camp, a strong team of coaches which includes Kurt Browning, Alissa Czisny, Marina Kudryavsteva, Anna Novichkina, Daniel Peinado, Ruslan Novoseltsev among many others.